lorenzo-stoakes/linux-vm-notes/page-table-funcs.md

 [_PAGE_TABLE][_PAGE_TABLE]. [native_set_pgd()][native_set_pgd] finally assigns
 this value in the PGD entry.

+Note that [split page table locks][split-page-table-lock] do not provide fine-grained locks for page tables above PMDs, and since we're locking at the PGD level here we use the [struct mm_struct][mm_struct]'s lock.

 #### Arguments

 * `mm` - The [struct mm_struct][mm_struct] within which the page table mappings